Nido homers in 13th, Ramos homers twice as Mets beat Tigers

 TRAINER’S ROOM

-Tigers: INF Jordy Mercer was set to begin an injury rehab assignment with Triple-A Toledo.
+Tigers: INF Jordy Mercer was set to begin an injury rehab assignment with Toledo.
 Mercer has been out since May 9 with a right quad strain.

 Mets: OF Michael Conforto again participated in baseball activities, and New York hopes he’ll clear Major League Baseball’s concussion protocol to return Sunday. … INF Luis Guillorme was sent to Triple-A Syracuse to make room for Vargas, leaving New York with just 12 position players.